okaminer/devstack-tools/README.md

 ## setup-devstack

-This is the main script to setup devstack, while it can be called manually the usage instructions are lacking at this stack.
-It's original intent was to be invoked as part of the https://github.com/eric-young/deploy-and-configure container (which is responsible for argument parsing and invoked setup-devstack correctly).
+This is the main script to setup devstack, while it can be called manually the usage instructions are lacking at this stage.
+The original intent was to be invoked as part of the https://github.com/eric-young/deploy-and-configure container (which is responsible for argument parsing and invoked setup-devstack correctly).